 If a company chooses to include press releases in its press kit, then it needs to demonstrate value.
 In other words, there needs to be a clear purpose for adding the press release to the media kit.
 While it may be alright to add more than one press release, all press releases need to provide value.
 If a brand simply dumps all its press releases from the beginning of time into the press kit, then it will be time-consuming and laborious for a media professional to sift through the information and create a story.

 7) Goal, mission, vision

-Every press kit is designed to help a company or individual achieve a definite goal, to gain adequate media coverage towards a brand.
+Every press kit is designed to help a company or individual achieve a definite goal and gain adequate media coverage towards a brand.
 Whatever the purpose may be, it should be clearly stated in the press kit because it helps journalists and media outlets make a quick and intelligent decision whether or not they plan to write about the brand.

-From an audience perspective, they are more likely to gravitate towards a transparent company and have their goals, mission, and vision clearly defined.
+From an audience perspective, they are more likely to gravitate towards a transparent company that has their goals, mission, and vision clearly defined.

 Adding customer testimonials or product reviews helps legitimize a business.
 It proves to media professionals and target audiences that existing customers approve of the products/services provided.